What is an API and its relation to PLM?

 The URL is the unique identifier for the resource.
 It’s like any other URL on the internet, except in this case it’s used to describe the resource in an application.

-Finally, the body section is only sent for create (POST) and update (PUT) transactions.
+Finally, the body section is only sent to create (POST) and update (PUT) transactions.

 The API is the gateway to the server where the assets are.
 It provides access to those assets the company wants to share.
 A well-designed API defines what it can provide and how to use it in a “sort of contract”.
 Available methods, query parameters, response format, request limitations, language support etc. should be part of that contract.